rajeshreeld/BradyCodeChallenge/src/BradyGeneratorProcessor/README.md

 **Overview**

-This is a C# console application developed as part of the coding challenge.
+This is a C# console application developed as part of a coding challenge.
 The application processes XML files containing generator data, performs the necessary calculations, and generates an output XML file in the specified format.
 The key calculations include:

 Total Generation Value for each generator.
 The generator with the highest Daily Emissions for each day.